openvinotoolkit/openvino/docs/resources/prerelease_information.md

-# Prerelease Information {#prerelease_information}
+# Pre-release Information {#prerelease_information}

 @sphinxdirective

-OpenVINO follows a four-month release cycle, which means three major releases a year, the last one being an LTS version.
-To ensure you do not have to wait long to test its new features, OpenVINO developers continue to roll out prerelease versions.
+To ensure you do not have to wait long to test OpenVINO's upcomming features, OpenVINO developers continue to roll out prerelease versions.
 In this page you can find a general changelog and the schedule for all versions for the current year.